ChennadeBrown/Project1-558/README.md

 getCountryText2 <- content(getCountry2, "text")
 ```

-We will now covert the raw data into JSON format which will allow us to
+We will now convert the raw data into JSON format which will allow us to
 parse the data and output a data frame using the jsonlite package.

 ``` r